shervinea/cheatsheet-translation/README.md

 If your favorite language is missing, please feel free to add it!

 ## Contribution guidelines
+Please first check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) before submitting yours.
+Also, please propose the translation of **only one** cheatsheet per pull request -- it simplifies a lot the review process.

 1. Fork the repository.

 2. Go to the folder associated to the language of your choice (e.g. `es/` for Spanish, `zh/` for Mandarin Chinese).